Turnpike trust: The first turnpike trusts

-The first scheme that had trustees who were not justices was established through a Turnpike Act in 1707, for a section of the London-Chester road between Fornhill (near Hockliffe) and Stony Stratford.
+The first scheme that had trustees who were not justices was established through the Bedfordshire and Buckinghamshire Roads Act 1706 (6 Ann. c.
+4) for a section of the London-Chester road between Fornhill (near Hockliffe) and Stony Stratford.
 The basic principle was that the trustees would manage resources from the several parishes through which the highway passed, augment this with tolls from users from outside the parishes and apply the whole to the maintenance of the main highway.
 This became the pattern for the turnpiking of a growing number of highways, sought by those who wished to improve flow of commerce through their part of a county.

-The proposal to turnpike a particular section of road was normally a local initiative and a separate Act of Parliament was required to create each trust.
-The Act gave the trustees responsibility for maintaining a specified part of the existing highway.
+The proposal to turnpike a particular section of road was normally a local initiative and a separate act of Parliament was required to create each trust.
+Each act gave a set of trustees responsibility for maintaining a specified part of the existing highway.
 It provided them with powers to achieve this; the right to collect tolls from those using the road was particularly important.
 Local gentlemen, clergy and merchants were nominated as trustees and they appointed a clerk, a treasurer and a surveyor to actually administer and maintain the highway.
 These officers were paid by the trust.
 Trustees were not paid, though they derived indirect benefits from the better transport, which improved access to markets and led to increases in rental income and trade.